nikonian/expressjs-opencv/README.md

 # expressjs-opencv
-An expressjs API service for image processing functinality with open cv
+An expressjs API service for image processing functionality with open cv